SimonEich/Docu/PYTHON.md

 # Main File
 - `if __name__ == "__main__":`
-- Folder that contain parts of the program should contain a __init.py__ file.
+- Folder that contain parts of the program should contain a '__init.py__' file.